codewithgauravgupta/django_app/STEPS.md

 * Inside the apps/post/serializers.py file, add new fields to PostSerializer

 * Adding endpoints like and remove like actions to PostViewSet.

+* For each action added, we are writing the logic following these steps:

+First, we retrieve the concerned post on which we want to call the like or remove the like action.
+The self.get_object() method will automatically return the concerned post using the ID passed to the URL request, thanks to the detail attribute being set to True.

+Second, we also retrieve the user making the request from the self.request object.
+This is done so that we can call the remove_like or like method added to the User model.

+And finally, we serialize the post using the Serializer class defined on self.serializer_class and we return a response.

+With this added to PostViewSets, the Django Rest Framework routers will automatically create new routes for this resource.

 * makemigrations and migrate